bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

 - Adding a consumer database entry.
     - To add a consumer database entry, the value for "Database Action" in the JSON Body must equal "Consumer Addition".
     - All other fields except "Consumer Database ID" must be filled.
-    - The response JSON document will have a dictionary object as the value for the "Data" key with key value pairs for all the fields of the added database entry.
+    - The response JSON document will have a dictionary object as the value for the "Data" key.
+        - It contains the key "Database ID", the value for which is the database id of the created entry

 - Modifying a consumer database entry.
     - To modify a consumer database entry, the value for "Database Action" in the JSON Body must equal "Consumer Modification".